 They have a pretty tight fit if you manage to snuggle them in just right.
 You can use them for sports, just be mindful of their build because they won’t survive many falls.

-Overall they’re very comfortable and can be worn for hours on end without any problems.
-If you don’t find earbuds comfortable in general then these will do nothing for you, but otherwise, they’re pretty decent.
+Overall, they’re very comfortable and can be worn for hours on end without any problems.
+If you don’t find earbuds comfortable in general then these will do nothing for you.
+Otherwise, they’re pretty decent.

 The first thing you need to know about the sound is that these are bass headphones.
 And for what it’s worth, the bass isn’t half bad.
 The 11 mm dynamic drivers give it a lot of power, a lot of punch, a lot of oomph.
 But if the bass isn’t the be-all-end-all of your music, then they fall a bit short.